 In several modes, there is a button in the upper-right corner that controls the global automation.
 When you tap this button to change its state, it will change the automation state for all programs in the project.

 This is available in Main Mode, XYFX Mode, Pad Mute Mode, the Pad Mixer, the Channel Mixer, and Q-Link Edit Mode.

-Tap the global automation button or press Automation Read/Write (MPC Studio) to cycle through its two states:
+Tap the global automation button to cycle through its three states: